miket7f/miket7f.github.io/pages/E Fundamentals.md

 5. $\dfrac{1}{R_t}=\dfrac{1}{R_1}+\dfrac{1}{R_2}+\dfrac{1}{R_3}=0.018030$ → $R_t = 55.46Ω$

 ### Activity 3 - Complex Resistor Circuits
-Now, that you are able to do the series and parallel resistor circuits, let's us step up the difficulty a bit more.
+Now that you are able to do the series and parallel resistor circuits, let's step up the difficulty a bit more.
 Solve for all the missing properties in the following resistor circuits:
 ![](Level%206%20-%20Activity%203%20-%20Circuit%201%201.jpg)
 ![](Level%206%20-%20Activity%203%20-%20Circuit%202%201.jpg)